Connecticut River: The Middle Connecticut River: Massachusetts through central Connecticut

 Following the most recent ice age, the Middle Connecticut River Valley sat at the bottom of Lake Hitchcock.
-Its lush greenery and rich, almost rockless soil comes from the ancient lake's sedimentary deposits.
+Its lush greenery and rich, almost rockless soil come from the ancient lake's sedimentary deposits.
 In the Middle Connecticut region, the river reaches its maximum depth – 130 ft – at Gill, Massachusetts, around the French King Bridge, and its maximum width – 2100 ft – at Longmeadow, directly across from the Six Flags New England amusement park.
 The Connecticut's largest falls – South Hadley Falls – features a vertical drop of 58 ft.
 Lush green forests and agricultural hamlets dot this middle portion of the Connecticut River; however, the region is best known for its numerous college towns, such as Northampton, South Hadley, and Amherst, as well as the river's most populous city, Springfield.
 The city sits atop bluffs beside the Connecticut's confluence with two major tributaries, the Chicopee River to the east and Westfield River to the west.
 The region around the Connecticut River is known locally as the Pioneer Valley, and the name adorns many local civic organizations and local businesses.
-While the southern part of the valley in Massachusetts is heavily urbanized, the northern section is largely rural and the local agriculture is well known for Connecticut shade tobacco.
+While the southern part of the valley in Massachusetts is heavily urbanized, the northern section is largely rural, and the local agriculture is well known for Connecticut shade tobacco.

-The Connecticut River is influenced by the tides as far north as Enfield Rapids in Windsor Locks, Connecticut, approximately 58 mi north of the river's mouth.
+The tides influence the Connecticut River as far north as Enfield Rapids in Windsor Locks, Connecticut, approximately 58 mi north of the river's mouth.
 Two million residents live in the densely populated Hartford-Springfield region, which stretches roughly between the college towns of Amherst, Massachusetts, and Middletown, Connecticut.
 Hartford, the second-largest city and the only state capital on the river, is at the southern end of this region on an ancient floodplain that stretches to Middletown.